andresgalante/andresgalante.github.io/_posts/2016-10-22-patternfly-spaces.markdown

 ![PatternFly new visuals](/img/spaces/spaces.jpg)

 If you follow this blog you should know that for the past two years I’ve been a contributor to [the PatternFly project](https://www.patternfly.org/).
-Five month ago, I've joined the PatternFly team and I am working full time to make open source design great.
+Five month ago, I've joined the PatternFly team and I am working full time to push the boundaries of open source design.

 We are currently working on PatterFly 4, a major release that will include design and code improvements.
 The two main design changes that we are introducing are around typography and spaces, including a much necessary [font size base bump](https://medium.com/attack-the-front/your-body-text-is-too-small-5e02d36dc902#.o9y3t6r40) to 14px and moving our font family from [Open
 Sans](https://fonts.google.com/specimen/Open+Sans) to [Overpass](http://overpassfont.org/).